-George, had difficulty accepting the relationship between Babe and Betty and spent a lot of time away from them.
-He stopped wrestling to manage Babe's career and promoted wrestlers, owned a cigar store, and managed a women's sports store in Beverly Hills.
-When he met Babe, he weighed a very athletic 250 pounds.
-During the marriage, he ballooned to more than 400 pounds and constantly smoked cigars.
+George had difficulty accepting the relationship between Babe and Betty and spent a lot of time away from them.
+He stopped wrestling to manage Babe’s career and promoted wrestlers, owned a cigar store, and managed a women’s sports store in Beverly Hills.
+When he met Babe, he weighed a very athletic 250 pounds, but during the marriage, he ballooned to more than 400 pounds and constantly smoked cigars.

 In April of 1953, Babe Zaharias was diagnosed with colon cancer.
 After surgery, Dodd cared for Babe all the time and told a reporter that Babe’s husband couldn’t afford to be jealous anymore because he wouldn’t do anything for Babe.
 In 1954 Babe won the U.S. Women’s Open wearing a colostomy bag.
 The cancer spread through her body and she died on September 27, 1956, at the age of 45.
 On that day, President Dwight Eisenhower used his press conference as a testimonial to this great lady.